Breast cancer statistics

 Breast cancer and Black women

 Black women may face distinct challenges in breast cancer and treatment.
-Black women have the second highest rate of breast cancer diagnosis in the US, and there are a number of ways in which the patterns of breast cancer in Black women differ from those in white women and other races and ethnicities.
+Black women have the second highest rate of breast cancer diagnosis in the U.S. Patterns of breast cancer in Black women differ in many ways from those in white women and other races and ethnicities.

-- Black women have a higher chance of being diagnosed with breast cancer before age 40 than women in other racial and ethnic groups.
-(ACS, 2015-2019)
+- Black women have a higher chance of being diagnosed with breast cancer before age 40 than white women.
+(ACS, 2025)

-- Compared with other racial and ethnic groups in the US, Black women are twice as likely to be diagnosed with triple-negative breast cancer.
-(ACS, 2022)
+- Compared with white women in the U.S, Black women are twice as likely to be diagnosed with triple-negative breast cancer.
+(ACS, 2025)

 To learn more and find supportive resources, visit Black with breast cancer.